 - Dependents (children) who are college students attending in residence at an overseas branch of an American (U.S) university located in the same overseas area in which they reside, command sponsored, stationed overseas with their sponsor, who is: (1) A member of the Uniformed Services; (2) A U.S. citizen civilian employee of the Department of Defense (paid from either appropriated funds or NAF).

-- Retired Uniformed Services members and their dependants.
+- Retired Uniformed Services members and their dependents.
 Dependants must be accompanied by their sponsor.

 - Newly commissioned ROTC officers who are awaiting call to extended active duty.
 Travel is authorized within and between the CONUS, Alaska, Hawaii, and the U.S. territories.

 Can you use an air mattress on a military hop?

 Yes, you can use an air mattress on a military plane.
 We’ve only done it once, but there was enough room and no one seemed to mind.
 I’ve also seen someone do this on one of the flights we were on, which is where I got the idea!

 Also, if the plane isn’t full you can lie across the seats.
 We bring travel pillows to use on the flights.

 Can you use electronics during the flight?